keirp/keirp.github.io/_pages/about.md

 My research interests lie in AI reasoning.
 Research highlights include:

 - **Automatic prompt engineering** (resulting in a popular [prompting trick that gives insight into the psychology of GPT](https://twitter.com/karpathy/status/1624847051426234368)).
-- **OpenWebMath**, a dataset of all the mathematical documents on the web, and **Llemma**, the best open language model for mathematical reasoning.
+- **OpenWebMath**, a dataset of all the mathematical documents on Common Crawl, and **Llemma**, the best open language model for mathematical reasoning.
 - **STEVE-1**, a Minecraft agent that can follow visual and text instructions using only keyboard and mouse commands.